microsoft/vscode-docs/docs/languages/polyglot.md

 ### Why do I need the .NET SDK?

-Polyglot Notebooks is powered by .NET Interactive which is a cutting edge and innovative engine that can run multiple languages and share variables between them.
-In Polyglot Notebooks, it behaves as the notebook kernel and is the reason the .NET 7 SDK is required at this time.
+Polyglot Notebooks is powered by .NET Interactive which is a cutting edge and innovative engine built on .NET technology that can run multiple languages and share variables between them.
+In Polyglot Notebooks, this engine behaves as the notebooks kernel and is the reason the .NET 7 SDK is required at this time.

 ## Getting Started